 Value of the Line 6 DL4

-Though we'd still consider the DL4 a good value, the increase in price over the past couple years has certainly cut into our enthusiasm.
+Though we'd still consider the DL4 a good value, the increase in price over the past couple years has somewhat cut into our enthusiasm.

-At $300 retail, it has taken a big leap from a previously manageable $200-$220 price range.
-Here's a screenshot of the pedal's Sweetwater entry showing a price of $299.99:
+At $250 retail (during the past couple years we've seen it hit $300), it has taken a moderate leap from a previous $200-$220 price range.
+Here's a screenshot of the pedal's Sweetwater entry showing a price of $249.99:

-Though we'd certainly give it a higher score in the value column (currently 78/100) if it were to drop the price back down towards $250 or even lower, where it once comfortably sat.
-Currently, it's a bit of an over-payment, though not enough to keep us from recommending the DL4 in a lot of situations.
+Currently, it's a small over-payment, though not enough to keep us from recommending the DL4 in a lot of situations.

 Who would we recommend it to?